alexgoldsmith/ice-playground/ice/novella/test2.md

 "I noticed", Susan says.
 "Your sleep quality was only 70% of optimal conditions.
 I have some suggestions for improving your sleep quality if you would like to hear them, or I can listen if you have any stressors or anxieties you would like to discuss."

 "Thanks, Susan, but no thanks."
 I could recite her suggestions by heart at this point.
 All evidence-based, all presented in a confident, yet caring tone, perfectly optimized by trillions of simulations to maximize the likelihood of compliance.
 I fucking hate compliance.
 Guess that's another distinctive feature of being human.
 Knowing exactly how to make our lives better, and then not doing it.

+"Actually, maybe it's best if I just spend some time alone for a while.
+I'll call you if I need you."
+I'm in a bad mood, but the strange kind of bad mood where you don't want to feel better.
+The kind of bad mood that gives you that sick pleasure like when you keep rolling your tongue over a mouth sore or scratching at a painful mosquito bite.